-It’s important to seek feedback on any events you hold.
+It’s important to seek feedback on any events you hold and to give your participants a voice.
 Both platforms include built-in functions to survey the audience.
 GoToWebinar calls it a Survey, GoToTraining calls it an Evaluation.
 The Survey and Evaluation can be launched after the webinar ends or included in the follow-up email.
 In my experience, higher response rates occur when the survey is launched directly after the webinar, and it’s helpful to announce it to the audience before you end the presentation.
 If you want to see a few examples of good survey questions, take a look at 8 Best Webinar Practices for 2019.

 GoToWebinar includes an option to send a certificate along with the follow-up email.
 It is built into the system and cannot be customized at this time.
 The certificate will include the webinar title, the name of the participant, the date of the webinar, and the name of the organizer.
 It looks like this:

 Additional Features in GoToTraining